BMW 7 Series (F01): Transmissions

 All models from 2009 through 2012 were equipped with the 6-speed automatic transmission with Steptronic function, except for the 760i/Li which had the 8-speed automatic transmission with Steptronic.
 For the 2013-15 model years, all the other models received the 8-speed automatic transmission with Steptronic.

 Model year changes

-Most changes occur in September each year, when the changes for the following model year go into production, as is typical BMW practice.
-Therefore, the changes for 2009 represent the 2010 model year, for example:
+Most changes occurred September of each year, when the changes for the following model year entered production, as is typical BMW practice.
+Thus, the 2009 changes represent changes for model year 2010, for example: